ymunemasa/data-tutorials/tutorials/README.md

 Tutorials below in Section 1 are working and the ones in Section 2 don’t work.

 ## Outline

-- Section 1: Tutorials with no bugs
+- Getting Started with HDP
+- Apache Atlas & Apache Ranger Integration
+- Apache Spark & Apache Zeppelin
+- Apache HBase & Apache Phoenix
-- Section 2: Tutorials with bugs
+- Data Pipelining with Apache Falcon

-## Section 1: Tutorials with no bugs

 ## Getting Started with HDP